petershin/liferay-learn/docs/dxp/latest/en/building-applications/core-frameworks/dispatch-framework/creating-a-new-dispatch-task-executor.md

 1. **OSGi Properties**: Add the following properties to the `@Component` annotation.

-   * `dispatch.task.executor.name`: defines the string used for the executor's name in the Dispatch UI.
+   * `dispatch.task.executor.name`: defines the string used for the executor's name in the Job Scheduler UI.

       ```{note}
-      If you want your Dispatch Task to use localized names, add a language key value for the `dispatch.task.executor.name` property to the module’s `resources/content/Language.properties` file.
+      If you want your Job Scheduler Task to use localized names, add a language key value for the `dispatch.task.executor.name` property to the module’s `resources/content/Language.properties` file.
       ```

-   * `dispatch.task.executor.type`: defines a unique `type` value to match the right Dispatch Task Executor and Dispatch Trigger.
+   * `dispatch.task.executor.type`: defines a unique `type` value to match the right Job Scheduler Task Executor and Job Scheduler Trigger.

       ```{note}
       Values must be unique to ensure the correct executor matches.
 If a value is not unique, the log displays an error on startup indicating which executors have the same property value.